-- The rear flanking downdraft (RFD) and secondary rear flanking downdraft (SRFD) can significantly influence tornadogenesis (Markowski 2002) - In idealized simulations, there was a correlation between the relative temperature of the RFD and the intensity, and longevity, of tornadoes (Markowski 2003) - Changes in tornado intensity and structure coincided with changes in the magnitude of the SRFD (Kosiba 2013)
+- The rear flanking downdraft (RFD) and secondary rear flanking downdraft (SRFD) can influence tornadogenesis (Markowski 2002) - In idealized simulations, there was a correlation between the relative temperature of the RFD and the intensity, and longevity, of tornadoes (Markowski 2003) - Changes in tornado intensity and structure coincided with changes in the magnitude of the SRFD (Kosiba 2013)

 This project examines how downdraft convective available potential energy (DCAPE) affects tornado track length and intensity.
-The hypothesis is that high DCAPE is detrimental to tornado development and maintenance as strong downdrafts force a rapidly moving RFD and its associated gust front.
-The RFD gust front then occludes the tornado circulation, quickly weakening the tornado and decreasing its track length
+The hypothesis is that high DCAPE is detrimental to tornado development and maintenance as strong downdrafts force a rapidly moving RFD.
+The RFD then occludes the tornado circulation, quickly weakening the tornado and decreasing its track length